APR FAQs

 APR is designed to validate the breadth and depth of your capabilities.
 It is recommended that you have at least five-eight years’ experience working in public relations and communications management industry and have managed people and/or projects.
 As a guide, candidates should be working at or above a communication adviser (in-house) or account manager (consultancy) position.

 This information will help the APR governance team to validate your readiness for APR and confirm you have the potential to successfully complete the APR programme.
+References will be checked by the governance team and in some instances an online interview with some of the governance team may be requested.

 When is graduation?

 Graduation takes place at the annual PRINZ Awards Gala Dinner of the following year.
+Travel to and/or accommodation at the event is at the candidate’s cost.

 Do I need to travel to Auckland to do APR?